DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ---

-School placements are an important and exciting part of fee-funded or salaried postgraduate teacher training.
+School placements are an important and exciting part of school-led or university-led postgraduate teacher training.
 They're a chance to:

 * get experience in the classroom
 * immerse yourself in your placement schools